Best Sports Spread Betting Sites

 4. Select the league you want to bet on - in this case, the Premier League

-6. You think Leicester will win easily
+6. You think Leicester will win comfortably

-7. The winning margin spread for Leicester to beat Newcastle is 1.1 – 1.3
+7. The spread for Leicester to beat Newcastle is 1.1 - 1.3

-8. Click 1.3 to buy the market, set a stake of £10, and click ‘Place Bet’
+8. Click on 1.3 to buy the market, set a stake of £10 and click on 'Place Bet'

 9. Leicester win the game 3-0

-10. The difference between your buy point and the final margin is 1.7 (3-1.3)
+10. The difference between your buy point and the final spread is 1.7 (3-1.3)

 11. Total profit = £17 (£10 x 1.7)

-12. Total return = £27, including your original stake
+12. Total return = £27, including your original stake;

 What is the Difference Between Spread Betting and Fixed Odds Betting?